 Medications

 All prescription medications should be brought to camp in a zippered plastic bag in the original pharmacy packaging.
-We cannot accept any medications that are not prescribed by a doctor and in their original packaging.
+We cannot accept any medications or supplements that are not prescribed by a doctor and in their original packaging.
 Do not bring over-the-counter medications.
 Our infirmary is stocked with these medications used to treat common ailments.

 Within CampInTouch, you will find a Medication Instructions form.
 In addition to uploading the completed form, please print and insert it in the plastic bag with medications brought to camp.
 This will help facilitate communication with nursing staff on Opening Day.

 Check-in will be a drive-through process.
 There will be staggered arrival times to avoid backups.
-These will be 30-minute intervals from 9:00 AM – 12:00 PM Eastern Daylight Time (CJL will continue to run on Eastern Daylight Time again this summer.)
+These will be 30-minute intervals from 9:30 AM – 12:00 PM Eastern Daylight Time (CJL will continue to run on Eastern Daylight Time again this summer.)
 You will be notified of your assigned time by email.

 Pack carefully: Campers should be able to hand carry anything that is not packed in a trunk or plastic bin.